ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 objectives:
 - "Understand the task goal and obtain the relevant data"
 keypoints:
-- "Ask questions, experiment, and help others"
+- "TODO Ask questions, experiment, and help others"
-- "Everyone is here to learn and that means making mistakes"
 ---

 ## Task background